Menu:

 • In the leftmost pane of the Trust Center dialog box, click "Macro Settings"

-• Under "Macro Settings" on the right, click "Enable all macros".
-Be sure to change this back to a higher security setting (we recommend "Disable all macros with notification") after you finish installing PPTools.
+• Under "Macro Settings" on the right, click "Disable all macros with notification".

 • Click OK